goofwear/launcher/README.md

-# GameShell launcher for PocketCHIP
+# GameShell launcher for L4T (Switch)

-This is the Launcher from the Gameshell, ported over to the PocketCHIP.
+This is the Launcher from the Gameshell, ported over to Linux4Tegra for the Switch.
+Based on [omgmog's PocketCHIP port](https://github.com/omgmog/launcher) of the [clockworkpi launcher](https://github.com/clockworkpi/launcher).

 ![](https://media.discordapp.net/attachments/422472890441793539/585821529913425923/2019-06-05-132318_480x272_scrot.png)

-### Note

-This is has been tested on my own PocketCHIP to ensure repeatability a couple of times, but you might encounter your own probems if you don't have a working `apt` for example.

 ## Installation